 What is Tape Op Online?

-The Tape Op Message Board - launched in 2001 - is one of the most established forums for creative music recording on the web.
-The message board covers everything from recording techniques to computers to tape machines to building studios and everything in between.
+The Tape Op Messageboard has been one of the most established forums for music recording on the web since its debut in 2001, and covers everything from recording techniques to computers to tape machines to building studios and everything in between.

 What sort of opportunities are there to advertise with Tape Op Online?